Catsys/q-server/README.md

     --tries       - tries for run before kill job. default is 1 --tries_delay - delay between tries in seconds. default is 180 (3 min)

+## "worker" command parameters:
+    --single-mode  - true or false.
+Prevent second instance from starting. default value is false

+## How to run in crontab
+1. Run `crontab -e`
+2. insert `* * * * * cd PATH_TO_WORKER && php q-server.php worker --single-mode=true` where PATH_TO_WORKER replaced to worker dir in your server.

+## TODO
+* Global startup script for /usr/bin or alias.
+To be able to call from anywhere as `q-server put --cmd=''`
+* Mysql driver
+* More drivers for the driver god